 All the while, there were screens at practically every turn showing the doubles match in progress, so it would be hard not to keep track of the tennis even while you’re not actually watching the tennis.
 There were also electronic scoreboards in several places that kept tabs on the action.
 So it’s really easy to have a good time without actually watching a match, which is probably the beauty of the whole experience.

 We entered the stadium just before the semifinal between Maria Sharapova and Victoria Azarenka began, just before 3 p.m.
 To our surprise, our seats, about halfway up the upper deck, were shaded by the press box behind us and stayed that way for the duration of the afternoon.
 We had to kick out a guy who was sitting in one of our seats, and he just moved into an empty seat one row up and stayed there until THOSE people showed up and told him (nicely) to scram.
 In the end, I think he was just seeking a spot in the shade.

-For more on New York venues and things to do, check out our New York city guide.
+For more on New York venues and things to do, check out our New York sports travel guide.